Political Science (PSC)

 3, 3/0; GA23

-Prerequisite: PSC 101 or PSC 103.
+Prerequisite: Junior or senior standing or instructor permission.
 Main problems of political theory examined through the writings of major political thinkers from Plato to Aquinas.
 Offered fall only.

 PSC 352 HISTORY OF POLITICAL THOUGHT II